artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

  - Community had to re-write every useful library "For Swift" again, making it instable
  - Community changed to be "Swift XX" as opposed to "Cocoa XX", swift purism vs mature pragmaticism
  - https://twitter.com/orta/status/649214813168640000

-* Will only be usable for Apple products
- - Why use Swift when there's Kotlin?
- - Swift on a Server might be usable in a few years, not sure anyone would push on server

 [eidolon-postmortem]: http://artsy.github.io/blog/2014/11/13/eidolon-retrospective/